rocfd/brewpitopes/README.md

 Set of tools to manage epitope prediction results from linear and structural origin and to integrate a pipeline of prioritization filters to curate B-cell epitopes specific for neutralizing antibody recognition.

 ## INSTALLATION (DOCKER IMAGE)
+0. Download the Dockerfile in this repository.
 To compile the Dockerfile you will need to have docker installed.
-And use the following commands:
 1. Create docker image from Dockerfile (may take a while):
 ```
       sudo docker build -t brewpitopes PATH/TO/Dockerfile